tilfin/ougai/README.md

 A structured logging system is capable of handling a message, structured data or an exception easily.
-It has JSON formatters compatible with [Bunyan](https://github.com/trentm/node-bunyan) or [pino](https://github.com/pinojs/pino) for Node.js and human readable formatter with [Awesome Print](https://github.com/awesome-print/amazing_print) for console.
+It has JSON formatters compatible with [Bunyan](https://github.com/trentm/node-bunyan) or [pino](https://github.com/pinojs/pino) for Node.js and human readable formatter with [Amazing Print](https://github.com/amazing-print/amazing_print) for console.

 ## Installation